DeflatedPickle/STRUCTLISH/README.md

 STRUCTLISH is a simple esoteric programming language designed to be easy to read and understand.
 It follows many of the rules set by Structured English, and is inspired by it.

+## Using STRUCTLISH:
+If you'd like to use STRUCTLISH, download this repository, edit the example script and run `interpreter.py`.
+In the future, this will obviously be changed.

+### Syntax Highlighting:
+Most programmers are used to having the syntax of a language be highlighted in their Editor/IDE.
+Since STRUCTLISH is a ;new, small, unpopular language, no IDE natively supports it.
+However, if you look in the "Language Files", you'll find the language files I have made for some Editors/IDEs.

+#### Currently Supported Editors/IDEs:
+- Notepad++

 ## Basic Rules of STRUCTLISH:
 - A name must be provided at the top of the script.
 - Keywords must be capitalised.